-HIPAA Breach Notification Rules under the HITECH and GINA Act were issued on January 25, 2013, resulting in modifications to HIPAA Privacy, Security, and Enforcement.
+HIPAA Breach Notification Rules under the HITECH and GINA Act issued modifications to HIPAA Privacy, Security, and Enforcement.
 This is commonly known as the Omnibus Rule.
 The Omnibus Rule mandates covered entities (CEs) and business associates (BAs) provide the required HIPAA breach notifications following an impermissible use or disclosure of protected health information (PHI).

 What is a HIPAA Breach?

 A HIPAA breach notification may be required because of an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information (PHI) of an individual.
 An impermissible use or disclosure is presumed to be a breach unless the CE or BA demonstrates that there is a low probability that the protected health information has been compromised.

 A HIPAA risk assessment must include consideration of at least the following factors:

 - The extent and nature of the PHI involved (i.e. types of identifiers and likelihood of re-identification);